1. How can I get involved?

 We are always looking for students who would like to help lead music at our services and help us get other students involved in campus ministries.

 2. Is Campus Ministry only for United Methodists?

 No. We are an ecumenical group which means we welcome students of all faith traditions.
 If you have interest in developing your faith, then you are welcome to participate in any of our programs.

 There is also an active Catholic Student Group that is supported by the Chaplain's office, which exists to help Catholic students meet their sacramental needs.
 The group works closely with Campus Ministries by going on mission trips and hosting events together.
-We also explore Catholic identity through special meetings and events.

 3. What if I am spiritual but not necessarily religious?

 That's okay!
 Exploring your faith and establishing your beliefs as an adult is what you are supposed to do during this time in your life.
 Reverend Tim would be happy to help you on your journey - discussing faiths, helping you find answers to questions, providing programming to help you explore different spiritualties, and even finding student spiritual directors.
 Come by our office (1st floor of Bothwell), email firstname.lastname@example.org , or call the office at 6185376962 anytime.